mridulgrc/chbase-java-sdk/README.txt

     and install it in your servlet container.

 Private Key:
-    Healthvault uses public/private key infrastructure to verify the application.
+    CHBase uses public/private key infrastructure to verify the application.
 It does not validate the public key certificate chain so there is no need to obtain keys from a trusted CA.  The healthvault java sdk uses the JSSE keystore to obtain the application's private key.
 The